LandonSchropp/dotfiles/readme.md

 brew install ruby-build
 ```

 OS X ships with an old version of Ruby.
 You'll want the latest stable one.
-Before doing anything else, check the official [Ruby language website](http://www.ruby-lang.org/en/) to see what it might be.
-At this time, the newest stable Ruby release is `Ruby 1.9.3-p362`.
+Check the official [Ruby language website](http://www.ruby-lang.org/en/) to see what it might be.
+At the time this document was written, the newest stable Ruby release is `Ruby 1.9.3-p362`.
 To install Ruby, run:

 ```
 CC="/usr/local/bin/gcc-4.2"